dataviz-gc/intro-dataviz-summer18/README.md

 ***

-Syllabus written by [Erin Daugherty](https://www.linkedin.com/in/erindaugherty/) and [Michelle McSweeney](www.michelleamcsweeney.com), for *Introduction to Data Visualization*, a course in the M.A. in Digital Humanities at the Graduate Center at CUNY.
+Syllabus written by [Erin Daugherty](https://www.linkedin.com/in/erindaugherty/) and [Michelle McSweeney](www.michelleamcsweeney.com), for *Visualization and Design: Fundamentals*, a course in the M.A. in Digital Humanities at the Graduate Center at CUNY.
 More information about the program is available [here](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Masters-Programs/Digital-Humanities).